KEY INFORMATION

 ON ARRIVAL VISA PROCEDURES

-- Tourist passengers must submit a confirmation of reservation in a registered Tourist Resort or a hotel
+- Tourist passengers must submit a confirmed booking at a registered Tourist facility

 - For more information, related to visa.
 Please refer to Maldives Immigration website.